Recovering Preferences from Finite Data: Introduction

 The usefulness of our results is illustrated with applications to expected-utility theory and other environments where preferences are defined from utility functions; to monotone preferences in consumption theory, preferences over menus, and exponential discounting in intertemporal choice.
 In all these applications, we show how large finite experiments can approximate a preference of the appropriate kind.
-In our statistical model, we provide explicit convergence rates for some of the applications.

-Our approach is based on the choice-theoretic notion of partial observability, as in \citet{afriat}: when Bob is presented with a choice, he must select no more than one alternative.
+Our approach works with the choice-theoretic notion of partial observability, as in \citet{afriat}: when Bob is presented with a choice, he must select no more than one alternative.
 Therefore, choosing one alternative over another does not preclude the possibility that Bob would have been equally happy with the other alternative.
-In Afriat's case, partial observability has wide-ranging implications, famously rendering the concavity of utility nontestable.\footnote{\citet*{CES} provide a discussion of what partial observability entails.} In our framework, preferences can still be fully learned in spite of their partial observability.
+In Afriat's case, partial observability has wide-ranging implications, famously rendering the concavity of utility nontestable.\footnote{\citet*{CES} provide a discussion of what partial observability entails.} Partial observability generally leads to partial identification and hinders estimation.
+In our framework, preferences can still be fully learned in spite of their partial observability.

-The results in this paper allow for very general sets of preferences, which translate into a ``model-free'' approach.
+We allow for very general sets of preferences, which translate into a ``model-free'' approach.
 If, say, Alice is interested in exponential discounting, then she can estimate a preference without the need to impose this assumption on the data.
 If Bob is indeed discounting exponentially, then the preference estimates are guaranteed to converge to a preference that follows exponential discounting.
 And if the preference estimates do not converge to such a preference, then Alice may conclude that the exponential discounting hypothesis is incorrect.
 She can then evaluate the degree to which Bob's preference diverges from exponential discounting.
-The model-free aspect is also present in the statistical model, by allowing Alice to be relatively agnostic about how the alternatives presented to subjects are sampled, and how subjects are assumed to make mistakes.
+The model-free aspect is also present in the statistical model: Alice can be agnostic about how the alternatives presented to subjects are sampled, and how subjects are assumed to make mistakes.
+Specifically, the estimator does not require knowledge of sampling or error probabilities.

 Overall, our framework combines the elements of different traditions in economic modeling: the nonparametric approach and the finite amount of data in revealed preference analysis, the pairwise comparisons in decision theory and experiments (both online and laboratory), and the source of random errors in empirical research and econometrics.